hololee/coarse-to-fine-segmentation-labelling/README.md

-# Coarse to Fine Segmentation Labeling
+# CFS-Label: A Pixel-Level Coarse-to-Fine Segmentation Labelling Algorithm

 This repo only explains the mechanism of [this paper](http://)
 Just core scripts are extracted by origin project.